How to identify weeds (invasive plants)

 Weeds (called invasive plants in the Biosecurity Act 2014) are able to spread rapidly and have unwanted economic, environmental or social impacts.

-Some weeds plants also look very different in their juvenile and mature stages.
+Some weed plants also look very different in their juvenile and mature stages.

 Tools to help identify weeds

-- Biosecurity Queensland's listings of restricted, prohibited and other invasive plants
+Our listings of restricted, prohibited and other invasive plants are a useful reference for weed identification.

 Identifying weeds from specimens

-If you cannot identify the plant using online tools or invasive plant identification publications, you can take a sample to your regional Weed Spotter coordinator or send a sample to the Queensland Herbarium for analysis.
-Their website provides information on collecting and preparing weed specimens for identification.
+If you cannot identify the plant using online tools or invasive plant identification publications, you can send a sample to the Queensland Herbarium for analysis.

 Alternatively, you can submit a photo of the plant using Biosecurity Queensland's identify invasive plants form.